Kromamak/ahk_v1_scripts/autoclicker/autoclicker.md

 > > Max Speed: 64.000 CPS

 ## Intro
-on autohotkey_set_timer.ahk i have tried to make a simple autoclicker that could reach 100 CPS (Clicks Per Second).\
+In autohotkey_set_timer.ahk i wanted to make a simple autoclicker.\

+that could reach 100 CPS (Clicks Per Second).\
-i did not want to use dll calls to test ahk native speeds and to not make the code too complicated.
+i did not want to use dll calls to test ahk native speeds\ and to not make the code too complicated.

 ## Considerations
 Theoretically the script could do 64 CPS,\